 Big weddings will make a comeback as early as June 21st, with the UK on track to remove guest restriction.
 But with a fluctuating Covid-climate and emerging trends for smaller weddings, is a big wedding the best option?
 We talk to a 23-year-old recently married, ‘lockdown bride’ to find out more.

+What were the pros of a small wedding?
 I had a small wedding during the second wave of lockdown, and it was good and bad in its own way.
 I had always planned to have this huge wedding with all my relatives, but I wanted to make sure my relationship with my partner was made halal as quickly as possible.

 The best thing about having a small wedding was it was super personalised.
 From the colour the guests wore down to the handmade desserts, we had a lot of fun, and it was easy to talk to my best friends and family on the day.
 I think we all tried not to cry throughout the day, which was really funny!
 Overall, everything was straightforward to plan, I got a lot of my friends involved, and they took over.

 Small weddings can be intimate and personalised.
 Source: Weddingwire.in

 A lot of detail can go into a personalised experience for each guest.

 What were the cons of a small wedding?
 Okay so, family and friends who weren’t invited were really upset.
 Even though they understood it was a lockdown, it was really hard for me to tell them they couldn’t come.
 We’ve been planning this day for the longest time and didn’t expect we had to give them the news.
 That bit was heart-breaking for me.